Urja/worldMap/README.md

 * World map is a game about learning new words from different languages.
 * Game has its own map with predefined countries.
 * Each country has multiple cities.
-* To win the game player should win all the countries.
+* To win the game, player should win all the countries.
-* And to win country player should win cities available in that country.
+* And to win a country, player should win all the cities available in that country.
-* Player can win the city by giving correct English translation of ask word.
+* Player can win the city by giving a correct English translation for a given word of the native language of that country.
-* World which will asked by game will be in the language of that particular country.
+* For example: If you are in Germany, German is the native language.
-* For example: You are in Germany, German is the language spoken in Germany.
+* So a word could be "Danke".
+Now the player should provide a correct translation, which is "Thanks".
-* So word could be "Danke" , now player should provide correct translation which is "Thanks".
+* If the answer is correct then player has won that city and 5 points will be added to player's experience.
-* If answer is correct then player won that city and 5 points will be added to player's experience point.
+* After winning one city, player can move to the next city of the same country.
-* Now player can move to next city and so on.
+* When player provides all the correct answers for all the cities then player win that particular country.
-* When player provide all the correct answer for all the city then player win a particular country.
+* After winning one country, player can move to the next county.
-* Then player will be in the next country with different language and different cities.
+* Each next country will bring a new set of cities and a new language to learn.
-* Once player win all the country, it will be now winner of the game.
+* Once a player wins all the countries, player is now the winner of the game.

 ## Getting Started